frankstevens1/china_devprojects_poverty/README.md

 python -m ipykernel install --name=cdpenv
 ```
 ### B. Stata Packages:
-The analysis requires adding multiple levels of fixed effects, this has been made possible by Sergio Correira's REGHDFE, more info can be found on the developer's [page](http://scorreia.com/software/reghdfe/index.html).
+The analysis requires adding multiple levels of fixed effects, this has been made possible by Sergio Correia's REGHDFE, more info can be found on the developer's [page](http://scorreia.com/software/reghdfe/index.html).

 1. REGHDFE and its requirements can be installed from SSC, *stata_req.do* contains all the stata packages:
 ```